tharcyla/wrangle-and-analyze-data/README.md

 For this visualization, I grouped by trimester and found the average rating for tweets with only one dog.
 Then, I plotted a line chart.

-For detailed information on how each analysis was performed and their respective visualizations, please check the [main project file](wrangle_act.ipynb) or the [brief report](act_report.pdf) about the exploratory data analysis.
+For detailed information on how each analysis was performed and their respective visualizations, please check the [main project file](wrangle_act.ipynb) or the [brief report](act_report.ipynb) about the exploratory data analysis.

-## Files Used
-- data/image-predictions.tsv
-- data/tweet_json.txt
-- data/twitter_archive_master.csv
-- data/twitter-archive-enhanced.csv